 Restrictions on Access

 The following boxes are located off-site: Boxes 1-911.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 There are no access restrictions for records dated 1980 or earlier.
 There are access restrictions for all records dated 1981 or later.
 These restrictions will expire at ten-year intervals.
 The expiration schedule is as follows: Records dated 1981-1990 will become unrestricted in 2029; Records dated 1991-2000 will become unrestricted in 2039; Records dated 2001-2010 will become unrestricted in 2049; Records dated 2011-2020 will become unrestricted in 2059, and so forth.
 For undated records, restrictions on access shall expire no later than 40 years from the date of delivery of the material to Columbia University.
 Researchers must obtain permission from Georges Borchardt, Inc. in order to use restricted records.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.